PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-08 12:48:24
+Last updated: 2024-04-08 12:48:57
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: Women aren't soldiers, and they sure as hell don't fight on the front lines.
+They might break a nail. - John Flynn